 Looking down at the flat front tire that had left her stranded all the way across town from the school, she frowned.
 It was too far to walk to school for her exam, and it was too far to walk back home.
-Of course, nobody was at home to take her to school because they had left the house before her.
+But, of course, nobody was at home to take her to school because they had left the house before her.

 “Well, at least I’m not afraid of a bit of dirt, and I know how to change a tire,” she grumbled.

 “I am so glad I know what I’m doing right now, thank you, Dad,” Rebecca grunted as she loosened the lug nuts.
 “I still can’t believe I managed to run over a board in the middle of the road.
-A board with a nail in it no less, ugh!
-It would have been nice if whoever lost it could have picked it up, though, then I wouldn’t be in this predicament.”
+A board with a nail in it, no less, ugh.
+It would have been nice if whoever lost it could have picked it up, though.
+Then I wouldn’t be in this predicament.”

-When the tire was finally off, she went back to grab her spare tire from the open trunk.
+When the tire was finally off, she went back to grab her spare from the open trunk.
 Only there wasn’t one.

 Then she stood beside the road breathing hard as she stared at the flat tire in front of her.